manjunath-satyamurthy/Neural-Networks-GUI/README.md

-A close inspection at the figure [\[fig:ML\_studio\]](images/ML_studio){reference-type="ref" reference="fig:ML_studio"} reveals the GUI is designed to be very intuitive.
+A close inspection at the figure [\[fig:ML\_studio\]](images/ML_studio){reference-type="ref" reference="fig:ML_studio") reveals the GUI is designed to be very intuitive.
 The GUI enforces the data scientist to make a flow diagram with their data-set as the starting point and consequently pre-processing functions and so on until the model is trained and saved.